Xerces blue

-The Xerces blue (Glaucopsyche xerces) is a recently extinct species of butterfly in the gossamer-winged butterfly family, Lycaenidae.
+The Xerces blue (Glaucopsyche xerces) is an extinct species of butterfly in the gossamer-winged butterfly family, Lycaenidae.
 The species lived in coastal sand dunes of the Sunset District of the San Francisco Peninsula in California.
-The Xerces blue is believed to be the first American butterfly species to become extinct as a result of loss of habitat caused by urban development.
+The Xerces blue is believed to be the first American butterfly species to become extinct due to loss of habitat caused by urban development.
 The last Xerces blue was seen in 1941 or 1943 on land that is now part of the Golden Gate National Recreation Area.

 Name

 The specific name derives from the French spelling of "Xerxes", the Greek name of the Persian kings Xerxes I and Xerxes II of the fifth century BC.
 An endangered invertebrate conservation group known as the Xerces Society is named after the Xerces blue.

+Taxonomy

+Genetic analysis of museum specimens published in 2021 confirmed that the Xerces blue represented a distinct species within the genus Glaucopsyche, with its closest relatives being Glaucopsyche australis and Glaucopsyche pseudoxerces, with this group most closely related to Glaucopsyche lygdamus (the silvery blue).

 Extinction and ecology

 The species was first described and documented in 1852.
 It was characterized by blue wings with white spots.
 The butterflies fed on vegetation belonging to the genus Lotus and Lupinus.
 The loss of the Lotus plant that the butterfly fed on while in its larval stages is believed to be one reason for the extinction of the Xerces blue.
-The plant could not survive in the disturbed soils due to human development, and was no longer available to the Xerces blue.
-Lupin, Xerces blue's other vegetative food source, was not suitable for the larval stages.
+The plant could not survive in the disturbed soils due to human development and was no longer available to the Xerces blue.
+Lupinus, the Xerces blue's other vegetative food source, was not suitable for the larval stages.

 Preserved specimens are found in California Academy of Sciences, Bohart museum, and the Harvard Museum of Natural History.